kawa-kokosowa/staticfuzz/README.md

 ## Why use?

-  * Memories only ever exist in memory (RAM), but can easily be configured to use a persistent database
+  * Memories only ever exist in memory (RAM)
+  * Optionally, you can easily use a persistent database
   * Memories streamed live, asynchronously, with server-sent events
   * Easy to configure
   * Notification system